 Skip to Content

-This course introduces the fundamentals of electronic devices, digital circuit, and Boolean algebra, and covers the principles of digital electronics and signal transmission in communication systems.
-These topics will provide the foundation to understand the efficacy of Electronics principles which are pervasive in engineering applications.
+This course will provide an introduction to the fundamentals of electronic devices, digital circuits, and Boolean algebra, while also covering the principles of digital electronics and signal transmission in communication systems.
+These topics will lay the groundwork for a comprehensive understanding of the efficiency of Electronics principles, which are integral to engineering applications.

 What You Will Learn